mrkhorasani/AZ-900/README.md

 **Cloud computing** is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 **Federal Chief Information Officer of the United States says,** There was a time when every household, town, farm, or village had its water well.
 Today, shared public utilities give us access to clean water by simply turning on the tap; cloud computing works similarly.
-Just like water from the tap in your kitchen, cloud computing services can be turned on or off quickly as needed.
+Just like turning on water from your kitchen tap, cloud computing services can be quickly activated or deactivated as needed.
 Like at the water company, there is a team of dedicated professionals making sure the service provided is safe, secure, and available on a 24/7 basis.
 When the tap isn't on, not only are you saving water, but also you aren't paying for resources you don't currently need. https://www.brookings.edu/wp-content/uploads/2012/04/0407_cloud_computing_kundra_remarks.pdf

 Virtual Machine Vs Container Vs Serverless-Computing